I know, we have fancy nil to “handle” maybe, but that’s not always good. Maybe

 Now we have an “infinite” channel where with values from the user.
 The value we

-are reading is maybe an int
+are reading is maybe an int.

-Previously we creates a Foldl
+Previously we creates a Foldl function with a slice argument, now we have a

-channel, so we need a FoldlIter
+channel, so we need a FoldlIter first:

 func FoldlIter[T any, R any](init R, list <-chan T, fold func(carry R, next T) R) R {